shellyasia/www/en/docs/shelly-2l-gen3.md

 ## Short Description

 The Shelly 2L Gen3 is a compact, two-channel smart switch designed for precise lighting control.
-A key feature of this device is that it operates without requiring a neutral wire.
-However, it must be used in conjunction with a Shelly Bypass 1L/2L Gen3 connected in parallel to the load at the first channel.
+A key feature is that it operates without requiring a neutral wire.
+However, it must be used in conjunction with a Shelly Bypass 1L/2L Gen3 connected in parallel to the load at Channel 1.
 The device enables seamless control of lighting setups via smartphone, tablet, PC, or integrated home automation systems.

-It can function independently on a local Wi-Fi network or be connected to cloud-based home automation services.
-As long as the device remains connected to a Wi-Fi router and the internet, users can access, control, and monitor their lighting configurations from anywhere.
+It functions either standalone on a local Wi-Fi network or integrates with cloud-based home automation services.
+As long as the device remains connected to a Wi-Fi router and the internet, users can access, control, and monitor their lighting from virtually anywhere.

-Engineered for versatility, the Shelly 2L Gen3 fits easily into standard electrical wall boxes, behind light switches, or in tight spaces.
-Its embedded Web Interface allows users to monitor, control, and fine-tune device settings effortlessly.
+Engineered for flexibility, the Shelly 2L Gen3 fits neatly into standard electrical wall boxes, can be discreetly installed behind light switches, or placed in space-constrained areas.
+Its built-in Web Interface allows intuitive monitoring, control, and fine-tuning of device settings.

-This device is Matter-ready, with support available via firmware update.
+This device is Matter-ready and supports this functionality via firmware update.

 ## Main Features

-- **Perfect for retrofit installations!** No neutral wire required — power and control lights or other appliances using only a live wire.
+- **Perfect for Retrofitting!** No neutral wire required.
+Power and control lights or other appliances using only a live wire.
-- **Dual channels!** Control two separate lighting circuits with one device.
+- **Dual Channels!** Control two separate lights or devices independently.
-- **Low minimum bulb wattage:** Requires a Shelly Bypass 1L/2L Gen3 for use with O1, enabling control of bulbs above 5W.
+- **Low Minimum Load:** Requires a Shelly Bypass 1L/2L Gen3 to be installed near the load (Channel 1), enabling control of bulbs over 5W.
 - **Wi-Fi Connectivity:** Connects to your home Wi-Fi network for remote control via the Shelly mobile app or third-party platforms.
-- **Remote Control:** Manage connected devices from anywhere with an internet connection using the Shelly app.
+- **Remote Control:** Control connected devices from anywhere with an internet connection using the Shelly app on mobile or desktop.
-- **Voice Control:** Compatible with Amazon Alexa and Google Assistant for voice-activated control.
+- **Voice Control:** Compatible with Amazon Alexa and Google Assistant for hands-free operation via voice commands.
-- **Scheduling & Automation:** Supports timers and custom routines (e.g., schedule lights to turn on/off at specific times).
+- **Scheduling & Automation:** Supports timers and custom routines—e.g., schedule lights to turn on/off at specific times.
 - **Compatibility:**
-  - Designed and tested for broad compatibility with various lighting types.
+  - Designed and tested for compatibility with a wide range of lighting types.
-  - Operates across a wide voltage range: 220–240 VAC.
+  - Operates across a broad voltage range: 220–240 VAC.
-- **Compact Design:** Fits neatly in standard wall boxes or behind switches, ideal for space-constrained environments.
+- **Compact Design:** Fits easily in standard wall boxes or behind switches, minimizing space usage.
-- **Overheating Protection:** Equipped with an internal temperature sensor for enhanced safety.
+- **Overheating Protection:** Equipped with an internal temperature sensor to prevent damage from excessive heat.
 - **Local & Remote Access:** Control devices both locally (on the same network) and remotely (via the cloud).
-- **OTA Updates:** Receives over-the-air firmware updates to improve performance and security.
+- **OTA Updates:** Receives over-the-air firmware updates to improve performance, security, and features.
-- **Smart Home Ecosystem Integration:** Compatible with MQTT, Home Assistant, and other popular smart home platforms.
+- **Smart Home Ecosystem Integration:** Compatible with MQTT, Home Assistant, and other major smart home platforms, enhancing versatility.

 ## Main Applications

 - Residential
-- MDU (Multi-Dwelling Units – apartments, condos, hotels, etc.)
+- MDU (Multi Dwelling Units – apartments, condominiums, hotels, etc.)
 - Light Commercial (small offices, retail stores, restaurants, gas stations, etc.)
-- Government / Municipal
+- Government/Municipal
-- University / College
+- University/College

 ## Integrations